 Canned food is the traditional campsite meal.
 Anyone who went camping at least a few times before definitely knows how soothing sharing a can of beans over the campfire can be.
 Nevertheless, eating only this type of food for a few days straight isn’t only boring but also unhealthy.
 Thus, it’s important to have options.

-Gourmet recipes are synonymous with glamping cooking.
-Forget about canned food and preparing your dinner in the fire pit.
+Gourmet recipes are synonymous with glamping cooking and the secret aces glamping has to win the camping vs glamping confrontation.
+Forget about canned food and preparing your dinner in the fire pit or on your backpacking stove.
 When you’re enjoying a glamorous glamping experience, the food will live up to the standards of the accommodation.

 Preparing food by the fire or in the fire pit is a popular option while camping.
 Did you know that you can use the fire to roast more than just s’mores?
+You can actually make some of your own fave backpacking recipes as long as there is a fire present!
 Potatoes, carrots, parsnips, onions, garlic, and various cuts of meat are delicious if seasoned properly, wrapped in aluminum foil, and thrown in the flames for an hour or so.

 Some sites offer a private chef on the premises that prepares decadent menus for guests.
-Therefore, depending on the type of holiday you want, you might not even have to do the cooking on your own.
+As we said, take a look at our guide on best glamping destinations and feast your eyes, soul, and mind, not only your belly!
+In conclusion, depending on the type of holiday you want, you might not even have to do the cooking on your own.

 Portable stoves offer campers more variety as far as recipes are concerned.
 Such a device gives you the possibility to prepare a wide assortment of dishes, from scrambled eggs and pancakes in the morning to soups, pasta, and even hearty stews come dinnertime.